Did you Know? List of Interesting Facts about Indians Illinois

 Facts are statements which are held to be true and often contrasted with opinions and beliefs.
 Our unusual and interesting facts about Indians of Illinois, trivia and information, including some useful statistics will fascinate everyone from kids and children to adults.
 Facts about Indians and interesting Facts about Indians Illinois are as follows:

-- Fact 1 - Illinois is a a midwestern state in north-central United States.
+- Fact 1 - Illinois is a midwestern state in north-central United States.
 The indigenous people of this state included various tribes of Native Americans.
 They inhabited lands of Woodland, lakes, rivers and streams and were hunters, fishers and farmers.
 Their crops included rice, squash, melons, pumpkins.

 - Fact 3 - Names of Border States: Indiana Iowa Michigan Kentucky Missouri Wisconsin

 - Fact 4 - Origin of the name of the state: Algonquin Indian for "warriors"